Gokoku-ji (Okinawa)

-Gokoku-ji (護国寺, Okinawan:Sicananmin) is a Shingon Buddhist temple in Naha, Okinawa.
+(護国寺, Gokoku-ji) is a Shingon Buddhist temple in Naha, Okinawa.
 Established in 1367, the temple served as a major national temple for the Okinawan kingdom of Chūzan and the unified Ryūkyū Kingdom which would follow.
 It is well known for its associations with Christian missionary Bernard Jean Bettelheim and with the 1853-1854 visits by Commodore Matthew Perry to Okinawa.

 History

 The temple was first founded in 1367, by a Japanese monk from Satsuma province by the name of Raijū and with the patronage of the royal government of Chūzan, as a companion to the Naminoue Shrine already located on the bluff, overlooking the beach and ocean.